arjunkc/scanner-scripts/README.md

 # TODO

+1. Add argparse functionality.
+Working on this on Jul 03 2018
 1. Create a new thinkpad git branch.
 Then you can merge things if necessary.
 1. Install the newest version of brscan-skey and see if it passes along information about duplex scanning.
 1. Have to fix the logfile inside single-sided-scan.py.
 Currently it writes to a fixed /home/arjun directory.
 I should make this write to $HOME or something.
 I think it fails now if the logfile does not exist.